ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-A YAML alias node can be represented in a URI fragment identifier by encoding it into bytes using UTF-8 {{!UTF-8=RFC3629}}, while percent-encoding those characters not allowed by the fragment rule in {{Section 3.5 of URI}}.
+A YAML alias node can be represented in a URI fragment identifier by encoding it into bytes using UTF-8 {{!UTF-8=RFC3629}}, but percent-encoding of those characters is not allowed by the fragment rule in {{Section 3.5 of URI}}.

 If multiple nodes would match a fragment identifier,